ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 * Develops own ability to identify and support practitioners in difficulty
-* Actively contributes to the improvement of processes for the early identification of unprofessional behaviour and support of practitioners in difficulty
+* Contributes to the improvement of processes for the early identification of unprofessional behaviour and support of practitioners in difficulty